andreaspawlik/rasa_chatbot/README.md

     2. `rasa run actions` .
 This starts the server for the custom action.
     3. Keep this tab open and running when testing the bot.
 2. Start the bot.
-    1. Open a second terminal and start the bot by `rasa shell`.
+    1. Open a second terminal
+    3. Train the bot by `rasa train`
+    2. Start the bot by `rasa shell`
-    2. You can now chat with the bot. :)
+    2. You can now chat with the bot :)

 ## Known issues